arangodb/docs/3.11/data-modeling-documents.md

 ---
 layout: default
-description: This is an introduction to ArangoDB's interface for working withdocuments from the JavaScript shell arangosh or in JavaScript code inthe server
+description: This is an introduction to ArangoDB's interface for working with documents from the JavaScript shell arangosh or in JavaScript code in the server
 ---
 Documents
 =========